• Skip to main content

 (Source)

 Hippocrates once stated, “Give me a fever, and I can cure any illness.”
-And as we shall see, this is is not far from the truth!
+And as we shall see from the studies below, this is is not far from the truth!

 As the title states, having febrile childhood infectious diseases when young – under 9 and even as an infant – protects us from having a variety of diseases and cancers as we get older.